divyanshbajpai/EVA4-Coursework/Assignment-8/Readme.md

 - Max_Val_Acc: 90.50% (ep=23)
 - Augmentation Strategy: Random Horizontal Flip on Train data, Normalization on test and train
 - Resnet18
+- All the py files are called from Main.ipynb files in a Modular way

 ## Accuracies